jiayihoffman/jiayihoffman.github.io/_posts/2025-02-22-SecurityRobot-Ros2_control.md

 ---
 layout: post
-title: "ROS2 Control, Robot Control the Right Way"
+title: "ROS 2 Control, Robot Control the Right Way"
 date: 2025-02-22 10:27:08 -0600
 categories: Security_Robot
 ---

-Building Mobile Robots with ROS2
+Building Mobile Robots with ROS 2

 ## First Attempt - Raspberry Pi GPIO

 When I began building mobile robots with ROS, I was unaware of ros2_control.
 I utilized ROS nodes to communicate directly with the Raspberry Pi's GPIO pins that control the sensors and motors.
 A ROS node is a program that runs on ROS and interacts with other nodes.
 Nodes are the basic building blocks of ROS and are used to perform computations and control systems.

-By the way, ROS has two versions: ROS 1 and ROS 2.
-ROS 2 is the current version designed to be more flexible, secure, and performant than ROS 1.
+ROS has two versions: ROS 1 and ROS 2.
+ROS 2 is the current version, designed to be more flexible, secure, and performant than ROS 1.
+I am using ROS 2 to build the robot.

 ### ROS Node Graph
-In the mobile robot, my PS5 Gamepad utilizes the joystick's teleop_node to publish velocity and direction messages to the/cmd_vel topic.
-My motor_gpio_node consumes these messages and directs the GPIO pin's Pulse Width Modulation (PWM) signals to the wheel motor.
+In the initial version of the robot, my PS5 gamepad utilizes the joystick's "joy_node" to publish velocity and direction messages to the "/cmd_vel" topic.
+My "motor_gpio_node" consumes these messages and directs the GPIO pin's Pulse Width Modulation (PWM) signals to the wheel motor.

-Here is the ROS RQT output.
-RQT is a collection of plugins that provides a graphical user interface for ROS, enabling developers to visualize and interact with the robot's internals.
-Here is the "Node Graph" Introspection.
+Here is the "Node Graph" introspection from ROS RQT.
+RQT is a collection of plugins that offers a graphical user interface for ROS, enabling developers to visualize and interact with the robot's internals.

 ![alt text](/assets/rqt_nodes_topics.png)